Recently, I’ve been studying the Book of Enoch and discovered something quite fascinating (at least to me) – the depiction of Evergreen trees.

 1 Aquifoliaceae Family

-The Aquifoliaceae family is best known for its most famous member, the holly.
+The Aquifoliaceae family is best known for its most famous member, the holly tree.
 The evergreen and deciduous trees and shrubs are renowned for their distinctive glossy leaves and bright red berries, often symbolising festive winter cheer.

 Esoteric Traditions of the Holly Tree